 Exhibition Explorer funding is intended for small and medium-sized companies participating in international trade fairs outside Finland.
 A company can participate in a joint department or in its own separate department.
 Companies that have not applied for the Exhibition Explorer funding can also participate in the stand.

-The requirement for funding is that at least four eligible SMEs apply for Exhibition Explorer funding for the same international trade fair and 50% of the participating campanies are SMEs.
+The requirement for funding is that at least four eligible SMEs and MIDCAPs apply for Exhibition Explorer funding for the same international trade fair and 50% of the participating campanies are SMEs.

 We only fund participation to international b-to-b fairs outside Finland.
 Exhibition Explorer funding is subject to the terms and conditions of de minimis aid.

-Exhibition Explorer grants are intended for international trade fair projects by SMEs, which:
+Exhibition Explorer grants are intended for international trade fair projects by SMEs and MIDCAPs, which: